How to plan a zero waste Christmas meal

 If you don't have enough space to store food effectively after the "big Christmas shop", you might miss what needs eating first and forget about some of the leftovers later on.

-Spend the week before you stock up for Christmas eating through your fridge and freezer.
+Organise your fridge the week before you stock up for Christmas and eat through what's in the fridge and freezer.
 Make sure you have enough space in your cupboard for your favourite Christmas treats.
 With an emptier kitchen, you'll be able to clearly see the food and drinks you have.
 And come Boxing day you won't be overwhelmed with extra leftovers to make use of.

 Simplify your menu